 Thanks for reading, for sharing your stories, for dedicating your time, and for daring to hope with me,

-Note: There was a lot of “fake news” on local social media groups during that special Town of Lyons election in 2015 (back before the term became a buzzword at the national level, related to the current White House administration).
+Note: There was a lot of “fake news” on local social media groups during that special Town of Lyons election in 2015 (back before the term became a buzzword at the national level).
 My goal is to present facts about affordable housing and what it means for Lyons, Colorado.

 For example, to get an accurate number of housing stock lost in the September 2013 flood, there are two ways to count.
 First, according to counts of Town of Lyons water and sewer customer accounts, 94 customer accounts were lost after the flood (including the 32 homes in Riverbend Mobile Home Park that were originally part of one sewer customer account).
 However, some of those customer accounts were on Apple Valley Road (not in town limits), and some lots in town have more than one water tap/customer account.
 A second way to count is the number of flood-damaged homes in the Town of Lyons lost to both the federal buyout programs and to the changed use of the Riverbend Mobile Home Park property to an event venue (rezoned for commercial use), which totals 76 lost residential units.
 Federal buyouts totaled 44 units – including all residential units in the Foothills Mobile Home Park – and there were also 32 families who lost homes in the Riverbend Mobile Home Park, which was rezoned as a commercial wedding and lodging venue after the flood.